 <tls-auth>

-# Paste content of tls_auth.key file here
+# Paste the contents of tls_auth.key here

 </tls-auth>

-sudo openvpn --config client.ovpn
+sudo openvpn --config client1.ovpn

-Go to Settings » Network on your client machine.
+Step 10: Go to Settings » Network on your client machine.

-Click on ‘Add’ to start using the VPN.
+Click 'Add' to save the VPN connection.

 curl https://ipinfo.io/ip